Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_native_apps/getting_started_with_native_apps.md

 - Grant SELECT privileges on the view to the application package, meaning the app will be able to SELECT on the view once it is installed

 This flow ensures that the data is able to be shared securely with the consumer through the application.
 The objects containing the provider's proprietary shipping data are **never** shared directly with the consumer via a Snowflake Native Application.
 This means the provider's proprietary data remains safe, secure, and in the provider's Snowflake account.
-Instead, the application package has reference usage on objects (databases) corresponding to the provider's data, and when a consumer install the app (i.e., instantiates the application package), they are able to use the shared data through the application.
+Instead, the application package has reference usage on objects (databases) corresponding to the provider's data, and when a consumer installs the app (i.e., instantiates the application package), they are able to use the shared data through the application.

 **Option 1: Using the Snowflake CLI (Recommended)**